 IBM's First PC Game Releases

 IBM released games for the PC and PCjr. from 1981 to 1985.
 However, IBM did not always develop the games.
-These games came in a gray plastic over cardboard folder or folio without artwork on the covers.
+The earliest games came in a gray plastic over cardboard folder or folio without artwork on the covers.
 The game and manual would fit into plastic sleeves on the inside of the folder.
 The disk label was originally gray, but turned to red for Casino Games.

 These were the among the first commercially sold games released for the PC.